 If you are using a headset with a function switch, do not press this switch while using the headset.
 If you press the switch, the headset microphone is disabled, and the integrated microphones on the computer are enabled instead.

 Note: The audio connector does not support a conventional microphone.
-For more information, see "Using audio features" on page 33.
+See "Using audio features" on page 26.